arrwhy-dev/TweetGet/README.md

 The project is simple and is updated every now and then, most of the time I can't make up my mind on particular features and end up scrapping them.
-I'll eventually branch out those experimental release into their own git branches.
+I'll eventually branch out those experimental releases into their own git branches.

-The app was originally built using twitter's API v1.0, but since it's deprecation the app utilizes the v1.1 API and it's use of OAUTH.
+The app was originally built using twitter's API v1.0, but since it's deprecation the app utilizes the v1.1 API and OAUTH.

 <b>Feel free to take the source code and do what ever you want with it.</b>